lebateleur/lebateleur.github.io/research.md

 \toc

-## Preprints
+## Conference papers

-**A Complete Diagrammatic Calculus for Boolean Satisfiability** with Tao Gu and [Fabio Zanasi](https://www.zanasi.com/fabio/), submitted to MFPS -- [PDF](https://piedeleu.com/publications/sat-algebra.pdf)
+**A Complete Diagrammatic Calculus for Boolean Satisfiability** with Tao Gu and [Fabio Zanasi](https://www.zanasi.com/fabio/), MFPS '22 -- [ArXiv](https://arxiv.org/abs/2211.12629)

 We propose a diagrammatic calculus to reason about satisfiability of Boolean formulas, and prove it to be sound and complete.
 We then showcase our calculus in a few case studies.
 First, we consider the relationship of our calculus with resolution proof systems and modern SAT-solving heuristics.
 Second, we consider Horn clauses, which leads us to a new decision method for propositional logic programs equivalence under Herbrand model semantics.

-**A Finite Axiomatisation of Automata using String Diagrams**, with [Fabio Zanasi](https://www.zanasi.com/fabio/), submitted to LMCS Special Issue -- [PDF](https://piedeleu.com/publications/diagrammatic-automata-lmcs-submission.pdf), ArXiv version coming soon.

-We develop a fully diagrammatic approach to finite-state automata, based on reinterpreting their usual state-transition graphical representation as a two-dimensional syntax of string diagrams.
-In this setting, we are able to provide a complete equational theory for language equivalence, with two notable features.
-First, the proposed axiomatisation is finite.
-Second, the Kleene star is a derived concept, as it can be decomposed into more primitive algebraic blocks.

-**This is the journal version of our FoSSaCS'21 paper.
-It corrects a fundamental mistake in the conference version (see erratum below).**

-## Conference papers

 **Graphical Piecewise-Linear Algebra**,
 with [Guillaume Boisseau](https://www.cs.ox.ac.uk/people/guillaume.boisseau/), FoSSaCS'22 -- [ArXiv Preprint](https://arxiv.org/abs/2111.03956)